 Don’t force things

-Trying to force stepsiblings to get along is apt to backfire.
 Encouraging time together is vital, but do allow everyone their own space, too.
-Your kids and stepkids might be able to learn to be civil and spend a little time together, but won’t become the best of friends, and that’s ok.
+Your kids and stepkids might be able to learn to be civil and spend a little time together but won’t become the best of friends, and that’s ok.

-Give everyone involved time and space and let the relationships develop naturally.
-Don’t get attached to the ideal of everyone getting along wonderfully.
+Give everyone to indulge their time and space and let the relationships develop naturally.
+Don’t get attached to the idea of your kids getting along wonderfully.
 A respectful truce is much more realistic than expecting them to become the best of friends.

 Helping step siblings get along is no easy task.
 Muster your patience, set good boundaries, and treat all the young people in your newly blended family with respect and kindness to help things along.